Makiah/BFRES-Animation-Extractor/README.md

+# Deprecation
+Unfortunately I hit a brick wall with this project: not really sure how to progress with the actual extraction of animations as I'm unfamiliar with BoTW file types.
+If you're interested in animation extraction then def check out https://github.com/KillzXGaming/Smash-Forge (in which actual progress has been made).

 # BFRES Animation Extractor
 A C#-based BFRES animation extractor for Unity, based on the NuGet packages provided by RayKoopa and RTB's BFRES importer.